einari/Bifrost-Site/Tutorials/End to end.md

 transactional boundary that can apply the event.
 These aggregates do not expose any public state, only public behaviors - or methods as we call them in C#.
-They can hold internal state and have their state be populated from the events they self have generated over time by implementing a private Handle() method that takes in the event it wants to handle.
+They can hold internal state and have their state be populated from the events they self have generated over time by implementing a private On() method that takes in the event it wants to respond to.

+The aggregate should be modelled as a transaction, any invariants that are related to each other and goes together as a transaction should be kept together.
+This is very different from more traditional ways of modelling a domain were a transaction is just whatever change you are doing.

 Going back in the Domain project in the HumanResources and Employees folder, add a class called Employee, it should look like below: